While recorded (or "automated") webinars are an exciting development, they’re not “superior” to live webinars.

 This is the single best reason to build an automated webinar campaign.

-You can make an automated webinar available for people to attend whenever it’s convenient for them.
+You can make a recorded webinar available for people to attend whenever it’s convenient for them.
 That is huge.
-It’s a classic game-changer, giving you the power to cast a much wider net for potential customers, wherever (and whenever) they are.
+It’s a classic game-changer.
+It gives you the power to cast a much wider net for potential customers, wherever (and whenever) they are.

 Automating removes the single biggest barrier to high registration and attendance numbers: finding a time that works for everyone.

 This is especially important if you’re marketing globally.